Acvmf/acvmf.github.io/projects/project-1.md

   - Websites
   - Meteor
   - Games
-summary: A recycling softbot written in lisp.
+summary: A group project.
+We are making a Magic the Gathering parody game based in UH Manoa to help new students learn about the campus while playing a popular card game.
 ---

 Homepage: https://manoa-the-gathering.github.io/